masoncarr/PRA3006/README.md

 ## General
-This project was designed for the PRA3006 Programming in the Life Sciences Course.
+This project was designed for the PRA3006 Programming in the Life Sciences Course by Group 8.

 ## Files included in this repository
 - AUTHORS: this shows the people that contributed to this GitHub repository